makrai/notes/chi20-univ-gramm-rel-BERT-ACL.md

   that largely agrees with UD dependency labels
 * In this paper, we examine the extent to which Multilingual BERT learns a cross-lingual representation of syntactic structure
-  * probe trained on recreating dependency tree structure), but also
+  * probe trained on recreating dependency tree structure
   * use the probe as a window into understanding the repr of dependency labels
   * method of Hewitt and Manning (2019), which probes for syntactic trees:
     * distance in dependency parse is approximated by the squared-distance